The Chilean desert dump for fast fashion leftovers - ExBulletin

 According to a 2019 UN report, global clothing production doubled between 2000 and 2014, and industry is “responsible for 20% of total water waste globally.”

-The same report states that the manufacture of clothing and footwear contributes 8% of global greenhouse gases and that “every second, an amount of textiles equivalent to a garbage truck is buried or burned”.
+The same report states that the manufacture of clothing and footwear contributes eight percent of the world’s greenhouse gases and that “every second, an amount of textiles the size of a garbage truck is buried or burned.”

 Whether piles of clothing are left in the open or buried underground, they pollute the environment by releasing pollutants into the air or underground water channels.